 - Click Replace brand domain.

-- On the next screen, click the Brand domain to be replaced dropdown menu and select a brand domain.
+- On the next screen, click the Brand domain to be replaced dropdown menu and select the old brand domain.

 - Click the New brand domain dropdown menu and select the new brand domain.

 Please note: if you haven't connected the new brand domain as a redirecting domain, you will not see it listed in the dropdown menu.